 Mahogany's Child's mission is to educate, remove barriers, and provide resources in order to empower African American women to:

 - create a healthier lifestyle for themselves and their families

-In order to do this, Mahogany’s Child taps into the beliefs, attitudes, and values of the African American population in a culturally sensitive manner.
-The Mahogany’s Child program directly addresses multiple Healthy People 2010 goals of women’s health.
-Since the program’s conception in 2001, more than 16,000 women have participated in the Mahogany’s Child program.
+In order to do this, Mahogany's Child taps into the beliefs, attitudes, and values of the African American population through evidence-based practice models of intervention.
+The Mahogany's Child program directly addresses multiple Healthy People 2020 goals of women and minority health.
+Since the program's conception in 2001, more than 16,000 women have participated in the Mahogany's Child program.

 Back to Top

 On July 4, 2007, Miami Valley Hospital (MVH) became a smoke and tobacco-free campus (this includes Miami Valley Hospital South).
 The policy applies to all employees, physicians, patients, visitors, contractors, vendors, and volunteers, as well as the general public.
 It prohibits the use of any tobacco products—cigarettes, cigars, pipes, chew, snuff, and dip—indoors or outdoors, including all parking garages, lots, sidewalks, and streets within campus boundaries.